trollfot/megrok.pagetemplate/src/megrok/pagetemplate/README.txt

 View and some code might have to be duplicated.

 The PageTemplate component allows you to interact at the rendering level.
-This new component implements the zope.app.pagetemplace IPageTemplate interface and is registered as a multi adapter, adapting a View and a Layer (request type).
+This new component implements the zope.pagetemplate IPageTemplate interface and is registered as a multi adapter, adapting a View and a Layer (request type).
 This PageTemplate can be named, for more customization possibilities.